• 10 hours

 Two rules (allow withdrawal if sufficient balance & allow if under a specific limit)

-Now imagine that you are a new developer on the team, and you missed the planning session last week.
+Imagine that you are a new developer on the team, and you missed the planning session last week.
 But someone shares these acceptance tests with you.
 Ask yourself the following questions:

 • Are these acceptance tests easy to understand?

-• Did they take a long time to read?
+• Were they quick to read?

 • Does having the example and the rule help?